-The Renault Zoe sets out to solve two of the most common complaints about : the high price and the paltry range.
+The Renault Zoe sets out to solve two of the most common complaints about : a high price and paltry range.

-This five-door, Fiesta-sized hatchback can comfortably do around 160 miles on a full charge (in warm weather), costs less to buy than most other electric cars and comes with plenty of standard equipment, including a wall-mounted 7kW charger installed at your home.
+This five-door, Fiesta-sized hatchback can comfortably do around 150 miles on a full charge (in cool to mild weather), costs less to buy than most rivals and comes with plenty of standard equipment, including a wall-mounted 7kW charger installed at your home.

 The catch is that, with the cheapest versions of the Zoe, you don't actually own the battery – you have to lease it separately.
 The monthly fee varies depending on your annual mileage.